 Since the initial draft legislation, several amendments have been made and the final legislation now looks like this:

-- Safe harbour applies from the time the director begins to suspect the company may become insolvent and starts working on a course of action that’s likely to lead to a better outcome for the company than immediate liquidation or administration would.
+- The safe harbour applies from the time the director begins to suspect the company may become insolvent and starts working on a course of action that’s likely to lead to a better outcome for the company than immediate liquidation or administration would.

 - The legislation also protects directors from insolvent trading liability as a result of any debts they incur in connection with taking this course of action.

-- The stay on ipso facto clauses also applies to self-executing or automatic clauses in contracts which come into effect without the need for one party to enforce them.
+- The stay on ipso facto clauses also applies to self-executing or automatic clauses in contracts that come into effect without the need for one party to enforce them.

 - When the stay ends will depend on the type of restructuring the company is undergoing (i.e. administration – ends when the company is wound up.
 Receivership – ends when the receiver’s control ends.
 A scheme of arrangement – ends 3 months after being announced).